Dumpling

 Dumplings are a broad class of dishes that consist of pieces of cooked dough (made from a variety of starchy sources), often wrapped around a filling.
 The dough can be based on bread, wheat or other flours, or potatoes, and it may be filled with meat, fish, tofu, cheese, vegetables, or a combination.
 Dumplings may be prepared using a variety of cooking methods and are found in many world cuisines.

-One of the earliest mentions of dumplings comes from the Chinese scholar Shu Xi who mentions them in a poem 1,700 years ago.
+One of the earliest mentions of dumplings comes from the Chinese scholar Shu Xi who mentions them in a poem around 300 CE.
 In addition, archaeologically preserved dumplings have been found in Turfan, Xinjiang, China dating back over 1,000 years.